Wilton, Wiltshire

 pulpit stands on a forest of black marble columns with excellently carved

-columns with stone mosaic - these and others in the church may come from
+columns with stone mosaic - these and others in the church coming from

 the Shrine of Capoccio of 1256 in the Santa Maria Maggiore in Rome).